YanisGitHubCours/NodeJSThematicWeek/Readme.md

 Go to the server folder and execute the command: npm run lint
 ***
 if you want fix the error, execute the command: npm run lint:fix

+# For check Swagger doc:
+***
+Start the server and go to: http://localhost:3000/api-docs/